Category Archives: Deaf

 The Birds!

-Well, well, well.
-It’s been a bit of a hiatus on the blog, but I do have some good excuses.
-For example, from 23rd April to 10th May I was in rehearsals for a play called The Birds.
-There, that’s a good excuse isn’t it?
+So from 23rd April to 10th May I was in rehearsals for a play called The Birds.
 I mentioned it on here once or twice, but on 11th and 12th May we did it.
 We really did it.
 We put on an absolutely bonkers show with feathers, sequins and dance routines and got the audience on their feet every time!

 I loved my costume.
 I can honestly say that, before this, the last time I wore a dress was 12 years ago.
 It was my mothers’… actually let’s not worry about which birthday it was, only know that it was a special birthday request from my mother.
 That’s what it usually takes to get me into a dress.